 It went off the air 16 years ago at this point but it remains fresh and relevant even today.
 Even though technology has upgraded from PS2s and land lines, people in their 20’s are still the same the world over: kind of confused, kind of focused on the wrong things, and torn between what they should be doing and what they want to do.

 Spaced is only 14 episodes long and the series is over within 7 hours, but it’s such a densely packed show that you’ll find yourself going back and rewatching episodes, quoting lines, and starting to feel a little spaced-out yourself.
-A highly bingeable show, Spaced is the sitcom all pop culture fans deserve and will appreciate.
-It’s also currently streaming on Netflix, Hulu, and Amazon Prime.
+A highly bingable show, Spaced is the sitcom all pop culture fans deserve and will appreciate.
+It’s also currently streaming pretty much everywhere.
 So grab some jaffa cakes, stop bogling to Aswad, and watch it today.